Should You Invest in Alaska Air Group Inc. (ALK) Now? - News Heater

 ALK’s Market Performance

-Alaska Air Group Inc. (ALK) has experienced a -2.57% fall in stock performance for the past week, with a -8.63% drop in the past month, and a -21.07% drop in the past quarter.
-The volatility ratio for the week is 1.88%, and the volatility levels for the past 30 days are at 2.07% for ALK.
-The simple moving average for the past 20 days is -4.74% for ALK’s stock, with a -15.23% simple moving average for the past 200 days.
+ALK’s stock has fallen by -5.73% in the past week, with a monthly drop of -11.91% and a quarterly drop of -29.06%.
+The volatility ratio for the week is 2.31% while the volatility levels for the last 30 days are 2.17% for Alaska Air Group Inc. The simple moving average for the last 20 days is -7.77% for ALK stock, with a simple moving average of -19.70% for the last 200 days.

 Analysts’ Opinion of ALK